 I design and measure courses for USATF certification.
-My usual charge per USATF guidelines is $50 per mile plus $100 for paperwork plus travel costs for courses more than 25 miles from Johnson City, TN.
-Courses with a lot of control points or requiring multiple approximations are obviously going to be more.
-A simple half marathon will cost $750.
-Prices always include the $30 fee the USATF certifier gets for examining the paperwork and issuing the certificate.
-A decent looking course map for web posting is included.
-Certification is good for 10 years unless the course is modified.
+My usual charge is $50 per mile plus $100 for paperwork plus travel costs for courses more than 25 miles from Johnson City, TN.
+Courses with a lot of restrictions, requiring multiple approximations or in areas of dangerously heavy traffic are obviously going to be more.
+If traffic is bad and you cannot ride along as guard, I can provide my own for $150.

 The process begins with a discussion of the course.
 A lot of things are considered in course design.
 Some of these are:

 With the information gathered, the USATF paperwork is completed and sent to the certifier for the state where the race takes place.
 When the certificate comes back, it and an invoice go to the race director.